bluss/scopeguard/README.rst

 ==========

-Rust crate for a convenient RAII scope guard that will run a given closure when it goes out of scope, even if the code between panics.
+Rust crate for a convenient RAII scope guard that will run a given closure when it goes out of scope, even if the code between panics (assuming unwinding panic).

 Please read the `API documentation here`__